dtapuska/documentaccess/README.md

-This specifically fixes cases where a web developer might create a sandboxed iframe with `sandbox="allow-same-origin allow-scripts` expecting that it provides some type of security but it doesn't if it is the same origin.
-Since the same origin document can reach into the iframe and adjust the sandbox flags and reload itself.
+This specifically fixes cases where a web developer might create a sandboxed iframe with `sandbox="allow-same-origin allow-scripts` expecting that it provides some type of security.
+While it does give some guarantee when an iframe and the parent frame are on the different origins it behaves poorly when they are the same origin.
+This is complicated for the web developer to understand and cause some subtle security issues. i.e. The same origin document can reach into the iframe and adjust the sandbox flags and reload itself.
 As once the iframe is navigated to a new location the new sandbox properties are be applied.

 ## Proposed HTML spec changes